Beverley Hills Apartment Block: Howard Lawson

 Howard Ratcliff Lawson (1886–1946) was an architect, property developer and builder who specialised in apartments from the 1910s to the 1940s.
-He is reputed to have designed over 200 places, and is most noted for the series of apartments in and around the Beverley Hills blocks, as well as the Gardens of the Moon at Arthur’s Seat.
-Lawson famously advertised himself as ‘the architect who builds’.
-At the time there was restriction on the use of the term architect, but it also well known that the new architects registration board in the early 1920s frowned in the practice of being both architect and builder, and so declined to register Lawson.
+He is reputed to have designed over 200 places, and is most noted for the series of apartments in and around the Beverley Hills blocks, as well as the Gardens of the Moon at Arthur's Seat.
+Lawson famously advertised himself as ‘the architect who builds’, a claim that later seemed to stretch the truth since was not a registered architect.
+In 1923 his application to the new architects registration board had been rejected since the board frowned on the practice of being both architect and builder, however, up until 1939 there was no restriction on the use of the term architect.

 Context

-By the 1920s in Australia, the apartment was growing more common as an accepted means of housing, as areas like Potts Point and Darlinghurst in Sydney began to embrace higher-density living.
+By the 1920s in Australia, the apartment was growing more common as an accepted means of housing, as areas like Potts Point and Darlinghurst in Sydney and St Kilda in Melbourne began to embrace higher-density living.
 However, despite an increasingly affluent clientele, there was still a widely held belief that flats were not fit for a home and high-density living was still often associated with the crowded workers tenements of North America and Europe.
-This led to attempts to ban flats outright by some local governments in NSW and Victoria and the different laws introduced by governments in the two states begin to create differing languages of design in the two cities, with Melbourne’s stricter laws creating a unique character of apartments in the city.
+This led to attempts to ban flats outright by some local governments in NSW and Victoria and the different laws introduced by governments in the two states begin to create differing languages of design in the two cities, with Melbourne's stricter open space provisions creating a unique character of apartments in the city.
 Melbourne apartment buildings were very rarely more than three storeys, ie. ‘walk ups’ without lifts, and usually set back from boundaries with sometimes large front gardens, unlike their sometimes larger scale Sydney counterparts.
-This type of development allowed the inner south and eastern suburbs of Melbourne where apartment development concentrated, around St Kilda, Elwood and South Yarra, to maintain a suburban image.
-Unlike Sydney, only one highrise block was built in the CBD itself.
+This type of development allowed the inner south and eastern suburbs of Melbourne where apartment development concentrated, around St Kilda, Elwood and South Yarra, to maintain a more suburban image.
+Unlike Sydney, only two 'elevator' blocks were built in the CBD itself before WW2, and only a handful outside.

 It was against this backdrop that Lawson constructed his Beverley Hills blocks, which, at a total of seven storeys high, caused a stir amongst nearby residents.
-Lawson’s future work on the site was subsequently restricted to three storeys, making the Beverley Hills complex unique in the area and indeed Melbourne for its size and character.
+Lawson's future work on the site was subsequently restricted to three storeys, making the Beverley Hills complex unique in the area and indeed Melbourne for its size and character.